Megan Rapinoe: Television and film

-Rapinoe has made appearances on The Daily Show with Jon Stewart, The Today Show, The Rachel Maddow Show, Meet the Press, Good Morning America, and Jimmy Kimmel Live.
+Rapinoe has made appearances on The Daily Show with Jon Stewart, The Today Show, The Rachel Maddow Show, Meet the Press, Good Morning America and Jimmy Kimmel Live, and voiced herself in an episode of The Simpsons' thirty-sixth season.
 In 2012, she appeared in an ESPN feature called Title IX is Mine: USWNT.
 She was the focus of a Fox Soccer feature, Fox Soccer Exclusive: Megan Rapinoe in November 2012.

 In 2016, Rapinoe starred with teammates Hope Solo and Crystal Dunn in a docu-series called Keeping Score broadcast by Fullscreen.
 The episodes follow the athletes as they prepare for the 2016 Rio Olympics and addresses issues such as equal pay and racism.
-In February 2019, she was featured in Nike's "Dream Crazier" ad with Serena Williams, Simone Biles, Ibtihaj Muhammad, Chloe Kim, and other women athletes.
+In February 2019, she was featured in Nike's "Dream Crazier" ad with Serena Williams, Simone Biles, Ibtihaj Muhammad, Chloe Kim and other women athletes.
 The ad appeared during the 2019 Oscars.
 In 2019, Rapinoe makes a cameo guest appearance on Showtime's The L Word: Generation Q.

 In December 2020, it was reported that Rapinoe's bestselling memoir "One Life" is set to be adapted as a scripted TV series after Sony Pictures Television optioned the rights.

+On July 17, 2023, it was announced that Rapinoe will be one of the players featured in an upcoming Netflix documentary about the U.S. Women’s National Soccer Team competing in the 2023 FIFA Women’s World Cup.
+The docu-series is slated to premiere this fall.